 • Stay safe: Keeping yourself physically and emotionally safe is the most important thing to do if you’re experiencing bullying.
 This could mean avoiding certain people and situations as much as possible, turning off social media and surrounding yourself with people you trust.
 If you need help coming up with a safety plan, you can always contact Kids Help Phone at 1-800-668-6868.

 • Report it: By speaking up about bullying, you’re protecting yourself and maybe even others.
 You can report the harassment at your school by following its bullying prevention policy or by talking to the office staff.
-If the behaviour is happening outside of school, you can contact the police.
+If the behaviour is happening outside of school, you can contact the emergency services in your area.
 If you don’t feel comfortable reporting what’s going on, you can talk to a parent, caregiver, teacher or other safe adult for support and advice.
 It’s also a good idea to keep a record of any bullying incidents, by saving texts or taking screenshots of abusive posts.
 You should also keep a record of what is happening, including when are where.
 This will help you prepare for any information you may be asked for when reporting the bullying.

 • Get support: Having friends and family as support can help you feel better while you’re experiencing bullying.
 Talk to people you feel you can open up to and don’t be afraid to ask for help.
 If you feel embarrassed to let your friends and family know that you’re experiencing bullying, try to keep in mind that many young people disapprove of bullying and will likely be on your side.